 If you feel overwhelmed by a problem, call us anytime:1-855-KID-LINK

-“The key to managing many difficult child behaviors is to limit the number of emergency interventions and to maximize the number of proactive interventions,” says Heisler.
-“In other words, try to intervene at the earliest signs of agitation, before things escalate into a full-blown meltdown .”
+“The key to managing many difficult child behaviors is to limit the number of emergency interventions and to maximize the number of proactive interventions,” says Sylvester.
+“In other words, try to intervene at the earliest signs of agitation, before things escalate into a full-blown meltdown.”
 Often, the first sign of a looming issue is a change or increase in a child’s normal behavior.

 So, what happens if a child has escalated and is already in the middle of a meltdown?

-Rather than engaging in a no win power struggle with the child, Heisler recommends staying calm and looking for opportunities to praise appropriate behavior.
-“If the child sees you as a ‘threat,’ they will likely become more agitated or scared,” says Heisler.
+Rather than engaging in a no win power struggle with the child, Sylvester recommends staying calm and looking for opportunities to praise appropriate behavior.
+“If the child sees you as a ‘threat,’ he will likely become more agitated or scared,” says Sylvester.
 As soon as the child begins to calm down, it is usually best to return him back to the normal structure of his routine as soon as it is safe to do so.